diegocassandri/diegocassandri/README.md

 ## HI, I'm Diego Cassandri!

-Team Leader, Systems and Business Analys.
+Team Leader, Systems and Business Analyst.

 I'm Always learning!
-My purpose is to find the best solutions through technology.🌱 👨‍💻
+My purpose is to find the best solutions through technology.

 You can find me in [Linkedin](https://www.linkedin.com/in/diegocassandri/).
 And read about my thoughts on [diegocassandri.com](https://diegocassandri.com).